Introverts and Extroverts: Best Practices in Recognition

 Introverts may like:

-- Personal recognition message via email or recognition platform
+- Personal recognition messages via email or recognition platform

 - Being recognized one-on-one or with their immediate team